facebookresearch/Multi-SpatialMLLM/README.md

 2. Run `python spatial_engine/visual_correspondence/visual_correspondence_qa_engine_coor_2_coor.py` to generate the training and evaluation data for visual correspondence in coordinate-based format.

 #### Object Perception
 1. Run `python spatial_engine/object_perception/compute_object_visibility.py` to compute the visibility information for each object.
-After running this script, a pkl file containing these visibility information will be saved to `training_data/object_perception` and `evaluation_data/object_perception`.
+After running this script, a pkl file containing this visibility information will be saved to `training_data/object_perception` and `evaluation_data/object_perception`.
 2. Run `bash find_object_coverage.sh` to compute the coverage information for each object in each scene.
 You could check `spatial_engine/object_perception/single_object_coverage_finder.py` to modify the parameters and run it with several processes.
 3. After generating all the coverage information for each scene, run `python spatial_engine/object_perception/merge_object_coverage.py` to merge the coverage information.
 4. Run `python spatial_engine/object_perception/single_object_perception_engine.py` to generate the training and evaluation data for object perception.

 #### Object Movement
 1. Run `python spatial_engine/object_movement/single_object_movement_engine_coord.py` to generate the training and evaluation data for object movement in coordinate-based format.
-After runing this script, images will be extracted from the npz file and saved to `data/my_tapvid3d_images`.
+After running this script, images will be extracted from the npz file and saved to `data/my_tapvid3d_images`.
 2. Run `python spatial_engine/object_movement/single_object_movement_engine_dot.py` to generate the training and evaluation data for object movement in dot-based format.

 ## 🏋️‍♂️ Model Training

 We use the [InternVL-2](https://internvl.readthedocs.io/en/latest/internvl2.0/finetune.html#start-2nd-fine-tuning) models for experiments in our paper.
-You could follow their official instructions to easily finetune the models with the generated data and reproduce our results.
+You could follow their official instructions to easily fine-tune the models with the generated data and reproduce our results.
 Other VLMs can also be used.
-Below are some training details used in our experiments.
+Below are some training details used in our experiments, and more can be found in our paper.
 - All images should be resized to `H*W=1296*968` for training.
-- Different from the original InternVL setting of dynamically allocating 12 image tiles to all images, we make sure each image can used up to 6 image tiles for training and evaluation.
+- Different from the original InternVL setting of dynamically allocating 12 image tiles to all images, we make sure each image can use up to 6 image tiles for training and evaluation.
 Please change this [line](https://github.com/OpenGVLab/InternVL/blob/dd3635206874c92386185d586fffeda1026d3a76/internvl_chat/internvl/train/internvl_chat_finetune.py#L488) to `max_num=self.max_dynamic_patch`.
-Pay attention to GPU OOM issues and you may change the `--max_seq_length` to `8192`.
+Pay attention to GPU OOM issues, and you may change the `--max_seq_length` to `8192`.
 - The training config used for our main paper is in `data/configs/mix3M.json`.
-Note that this config only uses 3M training samples and we use LoRA training for research efficiency.
+Note that this config only uses 3M training samples, and we use LoRA training for research efficiency.
 You could use more data and fully fine-tune the whole model to get much better performance.
-- To preserve the originial ability of the model, some general instruction following data should be added to the training data.
+- To preserve the original ability of the model, some general instruction-following data should be added to the training data.

 ## 🔗 Citation